dfunani/Three-JS/three-js.md

 Luckily, dealing with vertices and faces directly is usually unnecessary because THREE.Geometry has many subclasses that help create commonly used shapes.

+### Materials (Textures)

+Materials are instances of THREE.Material that define how objects appear.
+There are several common material subclasses:

+- MeshBasicMaterial: It is not affected by lighting (a characteristic called unlit), so this is usually used to display a solid color or a wireframe.
+  Two adjacent, same-colored, unlit surfaces are difficult to tell apart.
+- MeshNormalMaterial The red/green/blue values of the colors displayed by this material are based on the magnitude of the x/y/z values of the faces' normal vectors.
+(A normal vector is perpendicular to a surface.)
+This material is unlit and useful for quickly distinguishing the shape of an object.
+- MeshDepthMaterial It is an unlit material that shows shades of gray, with brightness depending on the distance from the camera.
+  It is useful when designing scenes before applying more realistic textures.
+- MeshLambertMaterial Faces are affected by lighting, but are not shiny.
+Specifically, lighting is calculated per-vertex and is interpolated over faces.
+  It will appear black if there are no lights in the scene.
+- MeshPhongMaterial Faces are affected by lighting, and can be shiny.
+Specifically, lighting is calculated per-texel (texture pixel), so this will be more accurate than Lambert materials when the light source is close to the object in questionn.
+It will appear black if there are no lights in the scene.